DarkAssassin23/CPU-Benchmark-API/README.md

 ./cpubenchmarkapi.py -i serverCPUs.txt -o serverCPUsData.csv
 ```

-Lastly, you can also tack on the -p command to add multiprocessing
+Lastly, you can also tack on the -p command to add multiprocessing.
-by default, it will use all available CPU's
+By default, it will use all available CPU's
 ```
 ./cpubenchmarkapi.py -p
 ```